ts-custer/rip-and-direct-playback/README.md

 Press Enter again to record and listen the second station or enter the number of the station you would like to hear.

-Enter "s" to see the station list again, "r" to restarting the playback (of the record file that is being written at the moment) or "q" to quit.
+Enter "s" to see the station list again, "r" to restarting the playback (of the record file that is being written at the moment), "-" to record and listen to the previous station.
+Or "q" to quit.

 ## Known Problems